MicrosoftDocs/xamarin-communitytoolkit/docs/views/uniformgrid.md

 ---
 title: "Xamarin Community Toolkit UniformGrid"
-description: "The UniformGrid is just like a regular Grid but all the rows and columns will have the same size."
+description: "The UniformGrid is like a regular Grid but all the rows and columns will have the same size."
 author: jfversluis
 ms.author: joverslu
 ms.date: 12/08/2020